ChaewonHwang-01/SRCNN/README.md

 - **Y-channel only (luminance)**
 - **RGB channels**

-Compare results with the original paper to verify consistency of PSNR/Bicubic values.
+Compare results with the original paper to verify consistency of PSNR values.

 ---